akrisanov/dataset-catalog/docs/system-design.md

 But we know that:

+- A client uploads a whole file, not chunks.
 - Working with files involves working with threads → we can't scale much on CPU (vertical scaling) because of GIL.
 The only thing we can do is to set the right number of worker processes.
 - We don't want to read an upload file in memory because it'll crash an application.